'Kiki Challenge' Inspires 2 Farmers To Dance Awesomely With Oxen In The Mud

 "This is our village style of dance, and it was all done in the spur-of-the-moment," laughs Geela, who calls himself a bathroom dancer, a part-time farmer and a full-time actor for My Village Show.
 Geela once taught mathematics in a nearby town.
 But he missed the friendship and close bonds of village life so much that he returned to his roots and to farming.

-While both Srikanth and Geela tend to their farms on a part-time basis, the second dancer in the video, in the pink vest, Tirupati, is a full-time farmer.
+While both Srikanth and Geela tend to their farms on a part-time basis, the second dancer in the video, in the long-sleeved shirt, Tirupati, is a full-time farmer.
 "I'm happy the video is going viral," he says

 He's also happy to show that all the news from India's farmers isn't sad.
 The farming sector has faced many challenges over the years, from drought to too much rainfall to a lack of trained labor.
 But there are sweet and playful moments in farmer's life as well, he says.